kwesiRutledge/ModelChecking/README.md

 An implementation of the algorithms in Baier and Katoen (and maybe more!).
 Feel free to message me about desired functionality or errors that you might find.

+I will try to include a small tutorial into the [GitHub wiki](https://github.com/kwesiRutledge/ModelChecking/wiki) for people that are new to the project.

 ## Including this module in your code

 ```